-This link, "The 40 Reflection Questions," provides you with a list of questions that may help you to better understand and give you ideas for creating your reflections.
+This link, "The 40 Reflection Questions," provides you with a list of questions that may help you to better understand and provide you with ideas for creating your reflections.

 For the purposes of this course, the reflective articles may either be handwritten or typewritten.
+Handwritten reflections should be scanned and uploaded via Moodle.
 The reflective articles will be discussed using the Harkness Seminar during the week in which they are assigned.
 Complete the "article reflection documents (below) before the class meeting.
 They will be turned in after the Harkness Seminar has been completed.